 All students enrolled at Western Michigan University, Kalamazoo College, Kalamazoo Valley Community College and Davenport College are eligible to receive health care services by appointment at Sindecuse Health Center.
 In addition, spouses of WMU students and their children 12 years of age or older may access our many professional services.
 Campus visitors and camp participants are also welcome for acute care needs.

 All Western Michigan University employees, spouses and dependents 12 years and older are eligible to use our services by appointment for acute care and preventative visits, regardless of eligibility status for other University employee benefits.
 Faculty and staff are expected to have a primary care provider to whom results can be sent.
 In addition, they may use our comprehensive pharmacy, sports medicine and physical therapy services.
-All services are offered on a fee-for-service basis at a cost savings to faculty and staff and to the University.
+All services are offered on a fee-for-service basis at a cost savings to faculty and staff.

 Western Michigan University students enrolled in five or more non-exempt credit hours for fall or spring semesters (four or more credits during summer I or summer II sessions) are automatically assessed a Health Center Operations Fee as part of the University's Enrollment Fee.